TheThunderGuyS/usefulTags/README.md

 - Any Deno version
 - Any other environment supporting ES5 (most browsers)

-usefulTags supports the vast majority of module loaders (CommonJS, ESModules, RequireJS, script tags, etc.) thanks to [UMD](https://github.com/umdjs/umd).
+usefulTags supports the vast majority of module loaders (CommonJS, ESModules, RequireJS, Script Tags, etc.) thanks to [UMD](https://github.com/umdjs/umd).

 usefulTags works with transpilers like TypeScript and Babel, so you can write template literals in ES2015 and transform it to ES5.
 ### Directions